cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

-- use streaming replication between the replica cluster and the source (this will certainly require some administrative and security related work to be done to make sure that the network connection between the two clusters is correctly setup)
+- use streaming replication between the replica cluster and the source (this will certainly require some administrative and security related work to be done to make sure that the network connection between the two clusters are correctly setup)
 - use a Barman Cloud object store for recovery of the base backups and the WAL files that are regularly shipped from the source to the object store and pulled by `barman-cloud-wal-restore` in the replica cluster